 - Ensure the story flows correctly

-As the creator of your book, producing a storyboard in the early stages allows us to plan out your story visually, ensuring the illustrations and text sit well together and we have a clear direction of the story from beginning to end.
+As the creator of your book, producing a storyboard in the early stages allows me to plan out your story visually, ensuring the illustrations and text sit well together, and we have a clear direction of the story from beginning to end.

 How much will it cost to print my book?

-Print prices vary depending on amount of pages/material/size of the book.
-If budget is an issue, I can suggest printing options that are very cost effective, or if you are aiming to produce a quality high end book, I can help you achieve that too.
-But I do not do the printing myself and you will be dealing with independent printers.
+Print prices vary depending on the amount of pages/material/size of the book.
+If budget is an issue, we can suggest cost-effective printing options, or if you are aiming to produce a top-quality, high-end book, I can help you achieve that too.
+Please note, however, that we do not print anything ourselves, and you will be dealing with independent printers.

 What printing options do I have for my book?

-There are lots of different print options available to you that can be a bit bamboozling when you start out!
-But never fear, I can help advise you on the best printing options that will suit the style, story and budget of your book.
+There are lots of different print options available to you, and yes, that bit can be bamboozling when you start!
+But never fear, we can assist you to decide on the best printing options to suit the style, story and budget of your book.

-Sizes: Some common sizes of picture books include A4 (Portrait or Landscape) and 21cm x 21cm square, but other sizes are available depending on budget.
+Sizes: Some standard sizes of picture books include A4 (Portrait or Landscape) and 21cm x 21cm square, but other sizes are available depending on budget.

 How many pages do you recommend for a Childrens book?